GraphQL

 Below are the steps outlining how to execute a prepared statement:

-3. Execute the Statement: Use the generic execute or executeUpdate method of the PreparedStatement.
+3. Execute the Statement: Run the statement using either execute or executeUpdate.

-4. Retrieve Results: Call the getResultSet method of the Prepared Statement to obtain the query results, which will be returned as a ResultSet.
+4. Retrieve Results: Call the getResultSet method of PreparedStatement to obtain the query results, which will be returned as a ResultSet.

-5. Iterate Over the Result Set: Use the next method of the ResultSet to iterate through the results.
+5. Iterate Over the Result Set: Use the next method of ResultSet to iterate through the results.
 To obtain column information, utilize the ResultSetMetaData class.
 Instantiate a ResultSetMetaData object by calling the getMetaData method of the ResultSet.

 SELECT